dotnet/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 - Private members can also be documented using XML comments.
 However, it exposes the inner (potentially confidential) workings of your library.
 - At a bare minimum, types and their members should have a `<summary>` tag.
 - Documentation text should be written using complete sentences ending with full stops.
-- Partial classes are fully supported, and documentation information will be concatenated into a single entry for each type.
+- Partial classes are fully supported, and documentation information is concatenated into a single entry for each type.
+If both declarations of a partial member have documentation comments, the comments on the implementing declaration are written to the output XML.

 XML documentation starts with `///`.
 When you create a new project, the templates put some starter `///` lines in for you.
 The processing of these comments has some restrictions:

 - The documentation must be well-formed XML.
 If the XML isn't well formed, the compiler generates a warning.
-The documentation file will contain a comment that says that an error was encountered.
+The documentation file contains a comment that says that an error was encountered.
 - Some of the recommended tags have special meanings:
   - The `<param>` tag is used to describe parameters.
 If used, the compiler verifies that the parameter exists and that all parameters are described in the documentation.
 If the verification fails, the compiler issues a warning.
   - The `cref` attribute can be attached to any tag to reference a code element.
 The compiler verifies that this code element exists.
 If the verification fails, the compiler issues a warning.
 The compiler respects any `using` directives when it looks for a type described in the `cref` attribute.
   - The `<summary>` tag is used by IntelliSense inside Visual Studio to display additional information about a type or member.
     > [!NOTE]
     > The XML file does not provide full information about the type and members (for example, it does not contain any type information).
 To get full information about a type or member, use the documentation file together with reflection on the actual type or member.
 - Developers are free to create their own set of tags.
-The compiler will copy these to the output file.
+The compiler copies these tags to the output file.

 Some of the recommended tags can be used on any language element.
 Others have more specialized usage.
 Finally, some of the tags are used to format text in your documentation.
 This article describes the recommended tags organized by their use.